“If we receive the witness of men, the witness of God is greater; for this is the witness of God which He has testified of His Son.”

 God, Himself, states that His message is centered in His Son.

 Recognition of God’s witness about His Son always involves accepting Jesus as the Son of God.

-We accept proof from teaches, eyewitnesses in accidents and Delta airlines’ commitment to the airworthiness of its planes.
+We accept proof from teaches, eyewitnesses in accidents and Delta airlines’ commitment to its planes’ airworthiness.
 This is the common, everyday practice of people.
-Companies will lose credibility or business if they deceive us, so we generally do not doubt the accuracy of their witness.
+Companies will lose credibility or business if they deceive us, so we generally do not doubt their witness’s accuracy.
 It is normal to trust what people say.
 How much greater is God’s credibility and witness to Jesus Christ?
 We could have no greater source to the wonder of the Lord Jesus than the Father.

-The most important reason why we should believe in the person and work of Christ is because God the Father is the witness to Him.
+The most important reason why we should believe in the person and work of Christ is that God the Father is the witness to Him.

 God expects Christians to testify of the Lord Jesus.
 He arranged things in such a way that He incorporates us into the plan of worldwide evangelism.

 Ac 1:8, “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”